AlacrisIO/legicash-facts/design.md

 request goes unheeded by Trent?
 Alice reports to the network, "This request I gossiped about; I never heard back from Trent."
 Trent says "No, I did respond:
 Here's the response."
-Now we seemingly have to fall back on network observation consenus to resolve the question of whether Trent's response was generally available.
+Now we seemingly have to fall back on network observation consensus to resolve the question of whether Trent's response was generally available.

 The problem is particularly acute for performance-assurance of the court